 Groupon shares tumble as shrinking margins lead to loss

-Feb 28 (Reuters) - Shares of Groupon Inc slumped as much as 29 percent after the daily deals company posted a surprise quarterly loss as it took a smaller cut of revenue from merchants offering holiday season discounts.
+(Reuters) - Shares of Groupon Inc (GRPN.O) slumped as much as 29 percent in heavy trading on Thursday after the daily deals company posted a surprise quarterly loss as it took a smaller cut of revenue from merchants offering holiday season discounts.

 At least three brokerages downgraded the stock, while two others cut their stock price targets.